-I have the Ansmann batteries and I am quite happy with them.
-I have to admit, however, that I have already crushed some of them because I loaded them too late.
+I have read the Ansmannbatteries and am quite happy with them.
+I have to admit, though, that I've already shredded a few of them because I loaded them too late.

 Actually, it is almost a bit of a shame that I only discovered these batteries when the article was almost finished, because ultimately this type of battery is the best solution, as they have built-in protection against deep discharge - one thing that many NiZn batteries do saved life.